10 FAQs About Nominee Directors in Hong Kong

 Appointment incurs a significant amount of costs.

-Since this is a service provided by a company engaged in nominee services, it is taxed as per the usual tax regulations.
+Since this is a service provided by a company engaged in nominee director service, it is taxed as per the usual tax regulations.

 If the beneficial owners act as the company directors, these costs can be avoided.